zischwartz/introducing-atlas/readme.md

 ![images/make_site.gif](images/make_site.gif)

-# Write in a truly visual editor
+# Write in a beautiful visual editor

 If you don't like plain text markup, Atlas has a beautiful visual editor.